Hypertension Treatment Resources

 Cardiovascular disease is the world’s leading cause of death, accounting for 1 in every 3 deaths worldwide.
 The Ebola epidemic revealed how vulnerable the world is to health threats and was a stark reminder of the human and economic costs that can occur in the absence of strong public health systems.
 Both of these issues are at a tipping point.
 Without significant investment and attention- now - millions of preventable deaths will continue to occur and the world will not be safe from the next disease threat.

-How is Resolve’s scope of work different from that of government agencies, NGOs and partner groups?
+How is the initiative scope of work different from that of government agencies, NGOs and partner groups?

-Resolve will accelerate and scale up proven strategies to reduce the burden of heart disease and stroke, and improve epidemic preparedness.
-High-income countries have already benefited from these programs - Resolve will now bring them to the rest of the world.
-Resolve brings best-in-class expertise in both cardiovascular disease and public health infrastructure, and utilizes its resources to strengthen public sector, civil society and surveillance to trigger rapid progress.
+Resolve to Save Lives will accelerate and scale up proven strategies to reduce the burden of heart disease and stroke, and improve epidemic preparedness.
+High-income countries have already benefited from these programs - Resolve to Save Lives will now bring them to the rest of the world.
+Resolve to Save Lives brings best-in-class expertise in both cardiovascular disease and public health infrastructure, and utilizes its resources to strengthen public sector, civil society and surveillance to trigger rapid progress.

 Vital Strategies is ideally positioned to house this work given its strong track record in global public health – effectively managing large-scale public health initiatives that address both non-communicable disease and public health system strengthening – and its extensive global reach and relationships with ministries of health and other key partners.